 Contents

-Solid state relay wiring
+Solid state relay wiring tutorial blog cover

 How To Wire A Solid State Relay?

 Solid state relays can be classified as single phase DC AC solid state relays, single phase AC AC solid state relays, three phase DC AC solid state relays, three phase AC AC solid state relays, and DC DC solid state relays.
-Different solid state relays have different wiring diagrams.
-So now let’s have a look at their wiring diagrams.

-single phase DC AC solid state relays wiring:
+Single phase DC AC solid state relays wiring:

-The control voltage of this solid-state relay is 3-32VDC.
 By referring to the wiring diagram on the solid-state relay label, we can see that terminal 3 is the positive pole of the control signal, marked with “+”, and terminal 4 is the negative pole of the control signal, marked with “-“.
-Now we need to find a power supply that can generate a voltage between 3-32VDC.
-For example, we can use a Meanwell MDR-10-24 switching power supply as a control device, it can output 24VDC voltage.
-When wiring, be sure to connect postive pole to postive terminal, negative pole to negative termimal.

 On the load side, the AC power and the load need to be connected in series.

 It is important to note that for resistive loads, their power needs to be less than or equal to half of the SSR maximum output power.
-The power of inductive loads needs to be less than one seventh of the maximum output power of the solid-state relay(why so? see this article).

 Its wiring diagram is as follows: